bodo-ai/Bodo/docs/docs/bodo_parallelism/advanced.md

     ...
 ```

-This is similar in SPMD mode (where the whole script is launched as parallel
+This is similar in SPMD launch mode (where the whole script is launched as parallel
 MPI processes), except you will need to ensure that code that must only run on a
 single rank is protected even outside of JIT functions: